Habit Tracking

 • Huge active community with custom challenges

-• Free tier is extremely functional
+• Free tier is fully functional for core use

 • Reduces ADHD executive function barriers through play